 Marketing Manager | B2B SaaS and Content Strategy | Generating Pipeline Through SEO and Demand Generation

 If you are job hunting, your headline should reflect the role you want, not just the role you have.
-Recruiters search for future fit, not past history.

 Transitioning to UX Design | Background in Customer Research and Content Strategy | Currently Building Portfolio